nlpope/SwiftNoviceMkII/Readme.md

 In that list, select 'iphone' under the 'iOS Simulators' section (or choose a connected physical device)

-This sets up your phone as the space the app will run on for the next step 7.WAIT!
-Before moving on to the next step, be sure to download and run the project in my repo titled "SwiftNoviceServerMkIII"
+This sets up your phone as the space the app will run on for the next step

+WAIT!
+Before moving on to the next step, be sure to download and run the project in my repo titled "SwiftNoviceServerMkIII" (instructions enclosed within that project's README file')

-Once device is selected, hit cmd + r (or hit the play button at the very top of the navigation bar) to run the app
+Once device is selected, hit cmd + r (or hit the play button at the very top of the navigation bar) to run the app.

 You should see the app's icon appear on your homescreen before it opens automatically